tlalexander/rpi-cm4-switch-board/README.md

 - [Part 1 - How to Make a Raspberry Pi Compute Module 4 Carrier Board in KiCad](https://www.youtube.com/watch?v=ypcPJC_umPQ)
 - [Part 2 - How to Make a Raspberry Pi Compute Module 4 Carrier Board in KiCad](https://www.youtube.com/watch?v=ge6gYIENo8Q&t)

 Feel free to modify this design for your own application.
-This PCB is currently being prototyped.
+This PCB is currently being prototyped and a case is in the works as well.

 Other iterations of the LiM board, inlcuding SD card tray and flashing capability are in the design stages.